So you’ve set a date for a Safe Zone Project train-the-trainer visit. Hooray!

 The first thing you’re likely going to do (or have already started) is register participants for the training.
 It is important to be clear with participants:

-- That this is a train-the-trainer program (i.e. it’s not just a really long gender and sexuality training; a good portion of the time will be focused on facilitation skills and knowledge) ;
+- That this is a train-the-trainer program (i.e. it’s not just a deep dive gender and sexuality training; a good portion of the time will be focused on facilitation skills and knowledge) ;

 - That their participation is expected for the entire duration (not just pop-in, pop-out; or attend one day if it’s two days; etc.);